Law School Technology FAQs

 What happens to my UW email account after I graduate?

-Before installing Sophos Anti-Virus on your computer, you will need to
+- Install Sophos Anti-Virus, which is provided free to all currently enrolled UW students.
+NOTE: Before installing Sophos Anti-Virus on your computer, you will need to

 first uninstall any antivirus software that may already be present on